CLI Reference¶

 test¶

-Evaluate a trained model from a checkpoint.
+Evaluate a trained model from one or more checkpoints.

 Arguments: